toshiakiasakura/rakutto_collect_project/prj_github_usage/README.md

 In this document, git architecture and git usage is
 simply explaind.

-## Contents

-- the way of start up git.
-- grasp the basic git architecture.
-- make difference between git and github.

 ## The initial bash setting

 Before starting git, it is good for you